ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 checks for early data to ensure it is safely replayable.
 If TLS 1.3 is available and the recipient Message was sent as part of early data, the corresponding metadata carries a flag indicating as such.
-If early data is enabled, applications should check this metadata field for Messages received during connection establishment and respond accordingly.
+If early data is enabled, applications should check this metadata field for Messages received during Connection establishment and respond accordingly.

 #### Receiving Final Messages